ChristophSchranz/Tweaker-3/README.md

 In some cases the smoothness of one side's surface may be more important.
 Therefore, orientations closer than 45 degrees to a vector can be weighted.
-The use of the extended mode -x is also recommeded.
-Here is an example of how to favour the side x,y,z=0,-1,2.5 with a factor of 3:
+The use of the extended mode -x is also recommended.
+Here is an example of how to favour the side x,y,z=0,-1,2.5 with a weighting factor of 3:

 `python Tweaker.py -i demo_object.stl -vb -x -fs "[[0,-1,2.5],3]"`